microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 # VSTS-TASK-LIB TYPESCRIPT API

+## Dependencies
+A [cross platform agent](https://github.com/Microsoft/vso-agent) OR a TFS 2015 Update 2 Windows agent (or higher) is required to run a Node task end-to-end.
+However, an agent is not required for interactively testing the task.

 ## Importing
 For now, the built vsts-task-lib (in _build) should be packaged with your task in a node_modules folder